NOTICE OF PRIVACY PRACTICES

 HOW EMSA MAY USE OR DISCLOSE YOUR MEDICAL INFORMATION

 Treatment.
 We may use or disclose your medical information to treat or transport you.
-For example, we may disclose your medical information to doctors, nurses, technicians, medical students or others who are involved in taking care of you or to other care professionals for additional treatment.
+For example, we may disclose your medical information to doctors, nurses, technicians, medical students or others who are involved in taking care of you or to other care professional for additional treatment.
 It also includes transfer of medical information via radio or telephone to the hospital or dispatch center.
 We may provide the hospital with the record we create in the course of treating and transporting you.

 Payment.
 We may use and disclose your medical information to obtain payment from you, an insurance company or a third party.
 For example, we give information to your health plan so your health plan will pay us for your transport.